codatio/codat-docs/docs/sync-for-expenses/sync-process/sync-process-explained.md

 ### [Initiate Sync](syncing-expenses)

-You can then initiate the sync process for multiple datasets by making an api request to the [sync endpoint](/sync-for-expenses-api#/operations/intiate-sync).
+You can then initiate the sync process for multiple datasets by making an API request to the [sync endpoint](/sync-for-expenses-api#/operations/intiate-sync).

 ```http title="Initiate a sync of expense datasets"
 POST  https://expensesync.codat.io/companies/{companyId}/data/expense-transactions